 Pepper spray can deter an attacker as it creates a powerful and painful burning sensation that will dissuade many perpetrators from continuing with their attack.
 However, you should check whether you can carry this a self-defence as regulations vary (it is illegal in the UK).

-A firearm can be a potent and effective line of defence, but again you need to take lessons on how to use one properly and get your license sorted out so that you can carry with confidence.
+A firearm can be a potent and effective line of defence, but again, you need to take lessons so you know How to Hold a Pistol or other weapon and how to shoot safely.
+If you do opt to purchase a firearm, you also need to get your license sorted out so that you can carry it with confidence.

 Learn a martial art skill